-At December 31, 2012, we had a total of 1,093 employees, comprised of 515 in research and development, 206 in sales and marketing, 229 in customer support and professional services, 29 in manufacturing, 53 in finance, 32 in information technology and 29 in administration.
+At December 31, 2013, we had a total of 1,059 employees.
 Our employees are not represented by any collective bargaining agreement.
 We believe our relations with our employees are good.

 Geographic and Segment Information

 We operate in a single segment.
 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker in making decisions regarding resource allocation and assessing performance.
 To date, our chief operating decision maker has made such decisions and assessed performance at the company level, as one segment.
 Our chief operating decision maker is our President and Chief Executive Officer.